 This yearbook page for French class is a fun writing activity to review favorite moments from the year.

 Interactive Notebook Flashcards Bundle

 I got so sick of traditional flashcards that didn’t work very well, so I invented these flashcards with a photo on one side and the word in the target language on the other side.
 Students tape them directly into their notebooks and practice writing underneath the flaps.
 No more lost or misspelled flashcards!
 Great for visual learners.
 Can also be cut into manipulatives for a variety of class games.

-Interactive Notebook Trifold Flashcards Bundle
+Trifold Flashcards Bundle

 A more advanced version of INB flashcards.
 These strips of paper tell a small story.
 Students fill in the blanks in the stories on one side and then fill in more parts of the story on the other.
 Lastly, they write the complete sentences in their notebooks.
-These make great sub plans!
+Such great sub plans!

-French Food Flashcards Bundle
+Food Flashcards Bundle